FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/3_features/33_storage/storage_by_table_structure.md

 | ---- | ---------- | -------------------- | ---------- |
 | Description| Table Name| External address with write permission| Effective block height|

 By default, this table has no data, indicating that all external accounts have read and write permissions.
-If you use the 'grantDeployAndCreateManager' command to authorize an account in the console, an entry will be added to the '_ sys _ table _ access _' table.。
+If you use the 'grantDeployAndCreateManager' command to authorize an account in the console, an entry will be added to the '_ sys _ table _ access _' table。

 ![](../../../../images/articles/storage_by_table_structure/IMG_4905.JPG)

-At the same time, you can see that in addition to authorized external accounts that can deploy contracts, other accounts will be prompted to deploy contracts without permission.。
+At the same time, you can see that in addition to authorized external accounts that can deploy contracts, other accounts will be prompted to deploy contracts without permission。

 ![](../../../../images/articles/storage_by_table_structure/IMG_4906.JPG)